+Sections 409.017(3)(h), and 409.26731, Florida Statutes, authorizes the use of certified local funding for federal matching programs to maximize federal funding of local preventive services and local child development programs.
 Section 409.26731, Florida Statutes, establishes the authority of the Department of Children and Families to certify publicly-appropriated, local funds as state match for eligible Title IV-E expenditures.

-A public agency, or "local government," is defined by the Office of Management and Budget (OMB Circular A-87) as a county, municipality, city, township, local public authority, school district, intrastate district, council of governments (whether or not incorporated as a non-profit corporation under state law), any other regional or interstate government entity, or any agency or instrumentality of a local government.
+A public agency, or "local government," is defined by sections 472, 474(a)(1) and 474(a)(3)(C) of the Social Security Act, as a county, municipality, city, township, local public authority, school district, intrastate district, council of governments (whether or not incorporated as a non-profit corporation under state law), any other regional or interstate government entity, or any agency or instrumentality of a local government.